 This deconstructed egg roll is both low-carb and dairy free!
 You can also make it gluten-free by using a gluten-free soy sauce and gluten-free plum sauce.
 This dish tastes like an inside out egg roll.
 It has all the delicious flavors of your favorite deep-fried Chinese restaurant appetizer, but comes together in a lighter, faster and healthier one-pan dinner that’s ready in about 20 minutes.
 I made some brown rice to go with it for the family, but it's purely optional.
 And you could also serve it with cauliflower rice.

 🌶️🌶️ Can I make this spicy?

 YES!
 If you want it a little spicier, without adding points, just add sriracha sauce.
-However, you'll need to keep that to 1 tsp, as anything over and above 1 tsp is 1 WW point.
+However, you'll need to keep that to 1 teaspoon, as anything over and above 1 teaspoon is 1 WW point.

 💭 Do egg rolls have eggs in them?